Showing 1 - 1 OF 1

 The care provided at the CDC is based on the belief that each child should be given an opportunity to develop his or her maximum potential through varied experiences with loving support.
 Each child is treated as a unique individual with a different rate of physical, social, emotional, and cognitive development.
 The children learn through direct, concrete play experiences.
 The CDC uses the Early Learning Matters curriculum which includes age-appropriate activities that enhance cognitive, social, physical, social-emotional, and self-help development.

 The CDC follows the current DOD policy for eligibility and priority.
 Eligible patrons include active duty military personnel, DOD civilian personnel paid with either APF or NAF, reservists/guard members on active duty or during inactive duty training, retirees, and DOD contractors.
 Children with special needs are eligible to enroll in the program.

 There may be a waiting list.
 The registration process is easy and only takes four steps:

-Single parents and dual DoD parents have highest priority over other families.
-Parents must provide child's immunization record.
+Priority for care is given to program staff, combat related wounded warriors, and single/duty active duty military/Coast Guard.
+Parents must enroll using the Child and Youth Programs Business Management Systems and provide the child's immunization record.
 Families with children who have special needs, including allergies, must complete a Special Needs Packet prior to enrollment.

-4. Give Parents a Break (GPAB)/Parents Night Out (PNO) – GPAB and PNO are held simultaneously one Friday evening per month.
-All registrations for GPAB/PNO must be received by 12 noon, the Wednesday prior to the event.
+4. Give Parents a Break - GPAB is funded for active duty AF members by the Air Force Aid Society and hosted one Friday evening per quarter.
+All registrations for GPAB must be received by 12 noon, the Wednesday prior to the event.
 Families are eligible for GPAB with a valid voucher.
-GPAB is funded for active duty AF members by the Air Force Aid Society.
-Contact the Youth Center at 247-5601 for additional information.
+Contact the SAC program at 509-247-5601 for additional information.